qdrant/docs/qdrant/v1.2.x/filtering.md

 The matching logic is modified to be applied at the level of an array element within the payload.

-Nested filters work in the same was as if the nested filter was applied to a single element of the array at a time.
+Nested filters work in the same way as if the nested filter was applied to a single element of the array at a time.
 Parent document is considered to match the condition if at least one element of the array matches the nested filter.

-** Limitations **
+**Limitations**

-The `has id` condition is not supported within the nested object filter.
+The `has_id` condition is not supported within the nested object filter.
 If you need it, place it in an adjacent `must` clause.

 ```http
 POST /collections/{collection_name}/points/scroll